Access4all/adg/pages/introduction/about/README.md

 ## Web agencies

-On the other side, there are several acclaimed web agencies.
+On the other side of the «Accessibility Alliance», there are several acclaimed web agencies.
 They provided the technical solution and visual design for the guide, gave support in marketing it, etc.

 ### Hinderling-Volkart